backchatio/rl/README.md

 This is a url utility library that parses URL's conforming to [RFC-3986](http://tools.ietf.org/html/rfc3986).

 ## Why?
 While the java platform gives a lot, many things aren't relevant or outdated.
 This library tries to update the understanding of a url or uri to a deeper level.
 We process a bunch of feeds that get added arbitrarily.
-We use this library to
+We use this library to canonicalize and disambiguate between all the urls pointing to the same domain.

 ## What?
 In addition to parsing a url (for which it partially leans on [java.net.URI](http://download.oracle.com/javase/6/docs/api/java/net/URI.html) and [java.net.URL](http://download.oracle.com/javase/6/docs/api/java/net/URL.html)), it also normalizes and canonicalizes public domains with the list found at: [public suffix list](http://publicsuffix.org/).